Our book group gives Alice Feeney's new book some mixed reviews - from poor to brilliant!

 I Know Who You Are is told through a series of flashbacks, interspersed with events of the present day.
 This literary device was something which generated a lot of discussion at our meeting.
 But it became clear that opinions also differed wildly on writing style, plot and characters.

-Calendar Girl, on the other hand, did enjoy the book, although she didn’t like many of the characters.
+But there were plenty in our group who ranged themselves at the other end of the rating scale.
+Calendar Girl thoroughly enjoyed the book and found it thought-provoking, even though she didn’t like many of the characters.
 In fact, she found only one of the main male characters believable and therefore likeable.
 One of the reading group questions in the back of the book asks: "Who is the main villain?"
 Calendar Girl thought that all the main characters were equally villainous.
-But she did enjoy the book and found it thought-provoking.
-She would certainly choose another Alice Feeney book to read and for that she gives it 4-Stars.
+She gave it 4-Stars and will certainly choose another Alice Feeney book to read.

 As for me, Freyja, I actually really enjoyed I Know Who You Are!
 I could easily see its flaws and loose ends.
 But to be honest, I didn’t worry too much about them because it was such a tour de force.
 I actually liked Aimee.
 I could certainly see an explanation for most of the loose ends.
 I enjoyed the convoluted plot and the outrageous ending.
 And, as to the villain, I felt that certainly most of the people in it were villains (if you read it you may well see why!).
 But I didn’t think Aimee was a villain as much as a victim; and a rather likeable, and eventually quite feisty, heroine.
 And I didn't have an issue with the flashbacks.They kept me on my toes trying to keep track of the timelines.